Gur512/word-sprint-game/README.md

-# Word Beat Game :video_game:
+# Word Sprint Game :video_game:

-**Word Beat** is a fast-paced typing game designed to improve your typing speed and accuracy while having fun.
+**Word Sprint** is a fast-paced typing game designed to improve your typing speed and accuracy while having fun.
 Players need to type words that appear on the screen as quickly and correctly as possible before time runs out.
 The game offers various challenges, including tracking your hits and pushing you to beat your own high score.

 ## Table of Contents :books: